-Humidity in your home can act as a natural moisturizer for your skin, sinuses, lips, and throat.
+Humidity in your home can act as a natural moisturizer.
+A Humidifier for your home can add benefits for your skin, sinuses, lips, and throat.
 It can also help ward off some common cold and flu symptoms, like a dry cough or a sore throat.

 There are several different types of humidifiers you can install in your home depending on your preference and budget.

 Central humidifiers, also referred to as whole home humidifiers, are built directly into your home’s air conditioning or heating system.
 In the winter the people and wood components in your home need moisture.
 Another important thing to note is that dry air doesn’t hold heat, but moist air does!
 No one wants an expensive heating bill throughout the cold Alberta months, and one way to combat that is with a whole home humidifier.

 These units are more expensive than the other options, but its for a good reason.
 The installation of a Central Humidifier will evenly distribute humidity throughout your whole home and allow you to lower your thermostat without feeling the reduction in temperature, which in turn saves you money!
 An option that cannot be achieved with any of the other humidifier models.